comunica/website/pages/ask.md

 ## Email

-For any other matters, you can send an email to [Ruben Taelman](mailto:ruben.taelman@ugent.be).
+For any other matters, such as commercial support, you can send an email to [Ruben Taelman](mailto:ruben.taelman@ugent.be).